-Literacy rates among successive generations of college graduates are disturbing, if not dangerous, to the continued health of the business community in the United States.
-Many students, some of whom have obtained advanced degrees, are graduating from prestigious colleges without being able to write a simple, well-structured, five paragraph essay.
+Over the past decade, the literacy rate of college graduates has dropped alarmingly.
+The trend is disturbing and perhaps even dangerous to the continued health of the business community in the United States.
+Many students, some of whom have obtained advanced degrees, are graduating from prestigious colleges without being able to write a simple, well-structured five-paragraph essay.

 Admittedly, they are not all English majors.
 Yet how can we justify graduating students who do not know the basics of written communications?
 After all, a diploma is a certification that the bearer has certain core competencies.
 As technology progresses at warp speed, our students’ written communication skills are simultaneously regressing at a rapid rate.
 The negative effects are far more serious than we would like to think.

 New classes in HTML formatting, social media, and programming are replacing classic subjects in the arts and humanities.
 The right side of our students’ brains are shutting off.
 Indeed, technology is affecting every facet of students’ lives.
 Given the pull of technology and its applications, students no longer have time to put in pure “thinking time.”
 And thinking time is exactly what is required to craft a well-written, grammatically correct, one-page document.